bramtayl/Justly/README.md

 If you play a selection of chords, you will skip the previous chords, and only play the selected chords.
 If you play a selection of notes within a chord, you will skip all previous chords, and only play the selected notes within the chord.

-Press "Stop Playing" to stop playing a previous request.
+Choose "Stop Playing" to stop playing a previous request.

 ## Examples